usgs/nshmp-haz/etc/examples/1-hazard-curve/README.md

 The PEER models, such as that designated above, consist of simple cases for different source types commonly encountered in a PSHA and are included in the nshmp-haz repository to support testing.
 See the [PEER directory](../../peer/) for more information.

 The result of this calculation should be available as a single comma-delimited file containing several total mean hazard curves for PGA in a newly created 'curves' directory.
 In this example, the calculation configuration was derived from the model directory and the site was specified as a comma-delimited string.
 The string must have the form: `name,lon,lat[,vs30,vsInf[,z1p0,z2p5]]`, where `vs30`, `vsInf`, `z1p0`, and `z2p5` are optional.
-See the [site specification](https://github.com/usgs/nshmp-haz/wiki/Sites) page for more details.
+See the [site specification](https://github.com/usgs/nshmp-haz/wiki/sites) page for more details.

 Note that not all [calculation configuration](https://github.com/usgs/nshmp-haz/wiki/Configuration) parameters need be supplied; see the [configuration file](../../peer/models/Set1-Case1/config.json) for this example model.

-Also note that all output is written to a `curves` directory by default, but the ouput destination can be specified via the [`outputDir`](https://github.com/usgs/nshmp-haz/wiki/Configuration) parameter.
+Also note that all output is written to a `curves` directory by default, but the output destination can be specified via the [`output.directory`](https://github.com/usgs/nshmp-haz/wiki/configuration#config-output) parameter.
 In addition to hazard curves, the calculation configuration and a log of the calculation are also saved.

 In the next example, we'll override the model supplied configuration with a custom file.